grithin/php-control-path/README.md

 -	variable injection was limited to a preset array
 -	could not bundle multiple pages into a single controller class which might have utility methods for the pages and a __construct

+I also considered that standard Controller class paradigm had [downsides](#controller-class-downsides).

 So, I resolved to have the best of both worlds and made this tool.
-It is fairly complex.
-The router that preceded it was complex, and this is more complex.
-But, it is testable and has unit tests.

 ## What